 Once you head out into the bush, you are largely off the grid.
 The people who live there have to be self-sufficient in almost every way.
-And the road runs out of pavement long before it reaches The Grawin.
-It’s not even on the official map, but you can ask for an improvised map with rudimentary roads drawn in at the Lightning Ridge information centre.
+And the road runs out of bitumen long before it reaches The Grawin.
+It wasn’t even on the official map.
+The Lightning Ridge information centre gave me an improvised map with rudimentary roads drawn in.

-So, I ventured off into the wilderness – and rocked up at the Grawin’s Club in the Scrub just before sunset.
+So I ventured off into the wilderness, and rocked up at the Club in the Scrub bush pub just before sunset.
 To the bemusement of the local clientele, who were quite surprised to see a foreign sheila in a rickety car emerging out of the scrub unexpectedly.